 - Take one fist of cement and throw it on a water full bucket.
 The particle of cement floats on the water before sinking inside the bucket.

 - Take a small quantity of water and 100 grams of cement and make a stiff paste of cement and water.
 Then make a cake of stiff paste with sharp edges.
 Put cake of stiff paste above glass plate.
-Then take it and keep underwater inside the bucket.
+Then take it and keep it underwater inside the bucket.
 See the shape of the cake is not disturbed during placing inside water.
-And also see After 24-hour stiff paste cake retains its original shape and gain some strength.
+And also see After 24-hour stiff paste cake retains its original shape and gains some strength.

 Laboratory test on cement:-